 The Company recognizes a liability for legal and defense costs when it believes it is probable a liability has occurred and the amount can be reasonably estimated.
 Legal and defense costs are expensed as incurred and classified as professional services within the accompanying condensed consolidated statements of income.
-In 2008, and in accordance with the related purchase and sale agreements, the Company received \$3.44 million from the sellers for the reimbursement of legal and defense costs for which it was indemnified at or prior to the date of acquisition.
+In 2008, and in accordance with the related purchase and sale agreements, the Company received \$3.4 million from the sellers for the reimbursement of legal and defense costs for which it was indemnified at or prior to the date of acquisition.
 The Company has recorded the indemnifications as a reduction in professional services at the time such amounts were acknowledged by the sellers.
-At March 31, 2009, the Company has an indemnification receivable of \$2.68 million, which is included in other assets in the accompanying condensed consolidated statements of financial condition.
 The Company has not recorded any additional reserve for legal expenses as all known cases are covered by the indemnification.

-Associated Securities Corporation ("ASC") is a respondent or defendant in several arbitration and court proceedings involving the activities of a former agent.
-In January 2009, a federal court issued a summary judgment order dismissing ASC from the case.
-Plaintiffs in that case have appealed the dismissal to the U.S. Court of Appeals for the Ninth Circuit.
-In an arbitration matter decided in March 2009, an arbitration panel found ASC and the former agent jointly and severally liable for damages totaling \$8.86 million.
-ASC has filed a motion to vacate the arbitration decision.
-The Company is fully indemnified by the previous owners for these matters.
+The Company's subsidiary, Associated Securities Corporation ("ASC"), is a respondent or defendant in several arbitration and court proceedings involving the activities of a former agent.
+In January 2009, a federal court issued a summary judgment order dismissing ASC from one such case.
+Plaintiffs in that case appealed the dismissal to the U.S. Court of Appeals for the Ninth Circuit.
+In an arbitration matter decided in March 2009, an arbitration panel found ASC and the former agent jointly and severally liable for damages totaling \$8.9 million.
+On July 30, 2009, ASC settled the arbitration and court proceedings.
+The Company is indemnified for these matters and has received full payment from ASC's previous owners for the settlement amount.